 “The hormonal process a woman’s body goes through each month to prepare for a possible pregnancy.”

 Once you reach puberty, a female should have regular monthly periods until she goes through menopause.
 Yep.
 That’s like 4-5 decades (!) of built-in health clues you can tune into each month.
-Obviously charting your cycle helps keep track of your “time of the month”, but it can help a couple achieve or prevent pregnancy or indicate larger issues that may be going on inside your body like endometriosis, PCOS, hormonal issues, etc.
+Obviously charting your cycle helps keep track of your period, but it can help achieve or prevent pregnancy and even indicate larger issues like endometriosis, PCOS, and more.

 And charting your cycle doesn’t have to be complicated or mysterious.
 It’s simply observing and recording what is going on with your body like your period, cervical fluid, cramps, and appetite.
-THANKFULLY, this can be as easy as opening an app on a particularly crampy day or on the first day of your period.
+This can be as easy as opening an app!
 Below is a round-up of some reliable apps to make charting your cycle a breeze:

 Clue has been ranked as the top period and ovulation tracking app by the Obstetrics & Gynecology journal (a publication of the American College of Obstetricians and Gynecologists).
-Clue uses science to help its users to identify unique patterns in their menstrual cycle.
-With the app’s period tracker, multiple mood trackers, health logs, and exercise trackers, your health and menstrual cycle will no longer be a mystery.
+This app uses science to help its users to identify unique patterns in their menstrual cycle.
+With Clue’s period tracker, multiple mood trackers, health logs, and exercise trackers, your health and menstrual cycle will no longer be a mystery.
 The app’s unique algorithm learns from the data that you add, which means that the more you use Clue, the smarter it will become.
 One of our staff members has a very irregular period and Clue has been the only app to accurately chart her cycle.
-Oh and the developers have promised to never use butterflies, flowers, euphemisms, or pink (#hallelujah).

 So, open up your app store, download all three and see which you like best!
 Educating ourselves on our bodies is always a good idea and charting your cycle is one of the easiest ways.